PBS Dependant Visa UK Guide

 The following main and dependant visa holders can become eligible to apply for ILR:

-First, your sponsoring spouse, civil partner, or unmarried or same-sex partner must either be:
+To be eligible, your sponsoring spouse, civil partner or unmarried or same-sex partner must either be:

 • A UK settled person, ie they either have indefinite leave to remain as a Relevant Points Based System Migrant or are applying for ILR at the same time as you, or